Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2018-03-10-Distributed_Representations_of_Words_and_Phrases_and_their_Compositionality.md

   - "/img/Image/BigImages/sanfrancisco.jpg" : "San Francisco, CA (2016)"
 ---

-I think this paper, [Distributed Representations of Words and Phrases and their Compositionality(Mikolov et al. 2013)](http://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf), is the best to understand why the addition of two vectors works well to meaningfully infer the relation between two words.
+I think this paper, [Distributed Representations of Words and Phrases and their Compositionality (Mikolov et al. NIPS 2013)](http://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf), is the best to understand why the addition of two vectors works well to meaningfully infer the relation between two words.

 And also it is good to understand why I have to make phrase from words. let's think of the reason.